 A surgical site infection can develop at the incision site or inside the body around the implant.
-These infections can develop at any time from 2 to 3 days after surgery until the incision is well healed (usually two to three weeks after the surgery).
+These infections can develop at any time from 2-3 days after surgery until the incision is well healed (usually 2-3 weeks after the surgery).
 Infection continues to be a risk for the life of the implant.
 Surgical site infections are uncommon but very serious.
 The risk of infection around the time of operation is less than 1%.